Max-lindberg/Max-lindberg/README.md

 # 💫 About Me:
 Name: Max Lindberg<br>Im 14 years old<br>What im working on?
 Right now im creating Gelblasting.dk where we sell gelblasters in Denmark!
-Im also learning<br>some and ruby/ruby on rails.<br>
+Im also learning<br>some ruby/ruby on rails.<br>

 ## 🌐 Socials: